lignumsystem/LignumForest/TASKS.md

 some program changes and checks are needed.

 ## Task list
+### Command line
 - [x] Added script `run-lignum-forest.sh` to be used. **Note** the `lignum-forest` binary.
 - [x] Merge CrownDensity command line with LignumForest command line.<br>
       *Command line of the `run-lignum-forest.sh` copied from `run-crowndens-basic-model.sh`.
 	  LignumForest specific arguments present (for example -generateTrees, -treeDist)*

+---
+### LignumForest main growth loop
+- [ ] Check the main growth loop (lignu-forest.cc \ref lignumforest) is what is required, especially:<br>
+  - [ ] LignumForest::GrowthLoop::createNewSegments() is what is required.
+It has more that just creating segments.
+OK?
+  - [ ] LignumForest::GrowthLoop::allocationAndGrowth is what is required, It has (behing boolean flags) more than pipe model.
+OK?
-- [ ] GrowthLoop::initializeTrees requires following checks
+- [ ] Check LignumForest::GrowthLoop::initializeTrees() is what is required, especially:<br>
    - [ ] LignumForest::branch_angle set to 45 degrees.
 Branch angle also set in L-system.
+OK?
-   - [ ] LignumForest::bud_view_f set (also?) here
+   - [ ] LignumForest::bud_view_f set (also?) here.
+OK?

+---
+### Synchronizing with CrownDensity
 - [ ] Implementation required changes by the new command line in the main loop.<br>
 	  Check and implement the following command line options:
   - [x] -iter